ibm-cloud-docs/watsonxdata/happy_path.md

 1. In the {{site.data.keyword.Bluemix_short}} console, go to **Manage** > **Billing and usage**.
 Select **Promotions and credits**.
 1. Click a promotion to expand the table and view a description of each promotion and the products it applies to.
-1. If your promo credits run out and you do not want to continue paying, you must manually delete your {{site.data.keyword.lakehouse_short}} instance by following the steps:
+1. If your promo credits are exhausted and you do not want to continue paying, you must manually delete your {{site.data.keyword.lakehouse_short}} instance by following the steps:

     1. Log in to your {{site.data.keyword.Bluemix_short}} account.